revloc02/dndMarkdown/colver-5e-homebrew.md

 #### Gaining Aspects

-Your character should pick up an additional Aspect about **once per level**.
+Your character should pick up an additional Aspect about **once per level**, but there really is no limit.
 While core Aspects to your character may never change, other Aspects will be gained and lost as the game is played.

 #### Example Aspects